Leonardo: Shaping the Invisible

 The CD has a slightly different line up of singers than the launch concert, particularly in the soprano line-up.
 It also has an additional track, Monteverdi’s Tempro la cetra performed with instruments, and several different interpretations of the music performed live, usually through messing about with the recording process and/or adding additional silliness to the silly pieces.
 It includes a spoken introduction to the Vechi’s Commedia dell’arte piece, notes on the paintings from Martin Kemp and the music from Robert Hollingworth in the programme booklet.

 If you are more interested in the music of the period, I have been a sent a spectacular CD-book with the same idea of pairing music and pictures, but with music from Leonardo’s times.
-I will review this in due course.
+My review is here.